How to Protect Your Wealth From Hackers

 In short, hackers have plenty of options when searching for easy targets.
 Here’s how you avoid being an easy target while protecting your hard-earned wealth from hackers.

 5 Steps to Protect Your Wealth From Hackers

 This should be step one whenever you open a sensitive financial account.
 Whether it’s your bank account, Postmates account, or Coinbase account, always set up two-factor authentication (2FA) on any account containing your sensitive information.

 For some, 2FA may feel daunting, like some technically advanced step that only the savviest young tech minds can set up.

 There’s usually an option within your account to enable this feature with the click of a button.
 And If you want to protect your wealth, this is a no-brainer.

 2FA is nothing more than a 6-digit code that’s sent to your phone every time you log in.
-It can be texted to you or download an app like Google Authenticator that gives you the code whenever you open the app.
+It can be texted or given to you by an app like Google Authenticator that gives you the code whenever you open it.

 In short, it’s a second layer of protection against hackers.
 And for them to access your code, they would need physical access to your device.
 That is much harder to come by than digital access to your accounts.

 According to one study, nearly 70% of black hat hackers said that multi-factor authentication and encryption were their biggest obstacles.